-7X introduces EMX: Transforms logistics solutions for UAE and Beyond
+7X Introduces EMX: Transforms Logistics Solutions For UAE And Beyond

-(MENAFN- Orient Planet Group) Dubai, February 27, 2024: 7X, previously known as Emirates Post Group, launched EMX, a new dynamic subsidiary set to redefine the landscape of Courier, Express, and Parcel (CEP), at a gala event held at the Museum of the Future.
-The strategic move follows the recent unveiling of Emirates Post Group’s new brand identity, 7X, underscoring its position as a leader in the trade, transport, and logistics industry.
+(MENAFN- Mid-East) 7X, previously known as Emirates Post Group, launched EMX, a new dynamic subsidiary set to redefine the landscape of Courier, Express, and Parcel (CEP), at a gala event held at the Museum of the Future.
+The strategic move follows the recent unveiling of Emirates Post Group's new brand identity, 7X, underscoring its position as a leader in the trade, transport, and logistics industry.

 EMX emerges as a dedicated entity within the 7X group of companies aiming to provide enhanced logistics services, focusing on reliable and fast courier services and tailored solutions.
 EMX will leverage the latest technologies to be a game-changer in the logistics/CEP industry.
 In line with the launch, Tariq Al Wahedi has been appointed as EMX's General Manager.
 Boasting more than 24 years of expertise in strategy planning, expansions, joint ventures, and engineering, Al Wahedi's appointment signifies a strategic move for the company.